Gaston III of Foix: Military constructions

 Fébus built a vast network of fortifications during his reign.
 At the end of his life, the prince controlled approximately forty fortresses along the Pyrénées, from Soule to Foix.
 This network was heterogeneous since Fébus had inherited a majority of the constructions.
 Between 1372 and 1378, his endowment was reorganized and consolidated with the Château de Pau as the center of his defensive system to the east of Béarn.
 Among the constructions carried out under his supervision, Morlanne and Montaner are the two most complete surviving examples.
 The use of brick instead of the traditional cut stone is the most characteristic element of Febusian constructions.
 It was inspired by the Palace of the Kings of Majorca in Perpignan and the Bellver Castle in the Balearic Islands, where its architect, Sicard de Lordat, was trained.

-The Fébusian fortresses all used a polygonal plan enclosing an inner courtyard and a well, all of which sat at the top of a hillock with an artificial moat.
-The other main characteristic of his fortresses was the inclusion of a keep, with those of Pau and Montaner rising to 40 meters in height.
-The fortress of Montaner was vast, spanning a total of 5-6 hectares and using approximately 1,700,000 bricks for its buttresses alone.
-At the junction of Béarn, Bigorre, and Armagnac, Fébus used Montaner as a palace-fortress, serving both a military and courtly function.
-Additionally, the fortress served as a symbol of the united and sovereign principality that he worked throughout his life to establish between Foix and Béarn.

 Fébusian constructions.
 Clockwise from upper left: Château de Montaner, Château Moncade, Château du Pau, Château de Mauvezin, and Château de Morlanne.